The Godfather: Casting

 From the start of production, Coppola wanted Robert Duvall to play the part of Tom Hagen.
 After screen testing several other actors, Coppola eventually got his wish and Duvall was awarded the part.
-Al Martino, a then famed singer in nightclubs, was notified of the character Johnny Fontane by a friend who read the novel and felt Martino represented the character of Johnny Fontane.
+Al Martino, a then-famed singer in nightclubs, was notified of the character Johnny Fontane by a friend who read the novel and felt Martino represented the character of Johnny Fontane.
 Martino then contacted producer Albert S. Ruddy, who gave him the part.
 Martino was stripped of the part after Coppola became director and then awarded the role to singer Vic Damone.
-According to Martino, after being stripped of the role, he went to Russell Bufalino, his godfather and a crime boss, who then arranged for news articles to be published that claimed Coppola was unaware of Ruddy giving Martino the part.
+According to Martino, after being stripped of the role, he went to Russell Bufalino, his godfather and a crime boss, who then arranged for news articles to be published that claimed Coppola was unaware of Ruddy's giving Martino the part.
 Damone eventually dropped the role because he did not want to provoke the mob, in addition to the salary being too low.
 Ultimately, although Frank Sinatra threatened to bar him from Las Vegas if he took the role, the part of Johnny Fontane was given to Martino.

 Coppola cast Diane Keaton for the role of Kay Adams owing to her reputation for being eccentric.
-Prior to auditioning, Keaton never read the book, but she decided to read it after she was cast.
-John Cazale was given the part of Fredo Corleone after Coppola saw him perform in an Off Broadway production.
+Before auditioning, Keaton never read the book, but she decided to read it after she was cast.
+John Cazale was given the part of Fredo Corleone after Coppola saw him perform in an Off-Broadway production.
 Gianni Russo was given the role of Carlo Rizzi after he was asked to perform a screen test in which he acted out the fight between Rizzi and Connie.